-The winery is located in Saint-Emilion in the area of the same name ( Bordeaux ).
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
-It was in the possession of the monastic order of the Franciscans (Prieuré = priory, monastery).
-In 1897 it was bought by Joseph Brisson, the mayor of Néac.
-The areas are from a dismemberment of Cru des Cordeliers.
-From 2004, the property was run by daughter Aline Guichard and husband Paul Goldschmidt.
-For some time, the well-known oenologist Stéphane was Derenoncourt working as a consultant.
-Finally, in 2014, Artemis Domaines (François Pinault ) taken over the majority shares (are also owners of Château Latour ).
-The possession also includes that Château Vray Croix de Gay in the area Pomerol and Château Siaurac in the area Lalande de Pomerol,
+The estate is located in Saint-Emilion in the area of the same name ( Bordeaux ).
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+It was owned by the Franciscan monastic order (Prieuré = priory, monastery).
+In 1897 it was bought by Joseph Brisson, the mayor of the Néac municipality.
+The areas come from a dismemberment of Cru des Cordeliers.
+From 2004, the property was managed by daughter Aline Guichard and husband Paul Goldschmidt.
+For some time the well-known oenologist Stéphane was Derenoncourt worked as a consultant.
+Finally, in 2014 Artemis Domaines (François Pinault ) took over the majority shares (are also owners of Château Latour ).
+Possession also includes that Chateau Vray Croix de Gay in the area Pomerol and Château Siaurac in the area Lalande de Pomerol,

 The south-facing vineyards cover 6.5 hectares of vineyards on a limestone plateau with a view of the Dordogne Valley, Lying in the neighborhood Château Trotte Vieille and Château Troplong-Mondot, There will be varieties Merlot (80%) and Cabernet Franc (20%) cultivated.
 The long-lived red wine is aged for 12 to 16 months in 50% new ones barriques, The second wine made from 100% Merlot is called "Château l'Olivier" and matures for 10 months.